 fid_err_grad_current [boolean] flag to specify whether the fidelity / fid_err are based on the current amplitude values.
-Set False when amplitudes change clear any temporarily held status data flag_system_changed()
+Set False when amplitudes change clear()

 Set object attributes based on the dictionary (if any) passed in the instantiation, or passed as a parameter This is called during the instantiation automatically.
 The key value pairs are the attribute name and value Note: attributes are created if they do not exist already, and are overwritten if they do.